JACoW-org/docs-IPAC/docs/InvitedOrals/intro.md

 presentation: *Invited Oral*, *Contributed Oral* and *Poster*.
-The ratio of the invited orals vs. contributed orals is decided by the Committee responsible for the scientific programme (for IPAC: SPC, for HB: IOC, etc.)
+The ratio of the invited orals vs. contributed orals is decided by the Committee responsible for the scientific programme (for IPAC: SPC, for HB: IOC, etc.).

-The invited orals are - in the case of IPAC - proposed by members of the OC, SPC and SAB.
+For IPAC, and several other JACoW conference series, there is a ***call for proposals for invited oral presentations approx. 15 months prior to the conference*** – the aim being to have ***a complete programme of invited orals***, the backbone of the conference programme, when the conference website goes online around ***9 or 10 months in advance of the event.***

+The persons contacted for proposals are normally members of the **Organizing Committee** (OC), the **Scientific Programme Committee** (SPC), and the **Scientific Advisory Board** (SAB), though persons outside of these bodies may also be called upon to submit.
 All of them need to have JACOW profiles and must have the necessary privileges.
-For IPAC, the call for Invited Oral proposals goes out to OC, SPC and SAB approx. 15 months prior to the conference.
+The **number of persons** concerned for IPAC is in the region of **120**.
+The **number of proposals** averages around **400**.

+It is wise to invite speakers **a year in advance** since many have full agendas.

+The IPAC SPC normally meets at the so called **SPC/2** meeting just over a year in advance of the conference to decide the look and feel of the event, the overall schedule, and the invited orals (ensuring swift invitations).
+The Track Groups and Tracks (Main and Sub-classifications) are generally also reviewed at this meeting.

-The sequence of events for IPAC is as follows:
+The IPAC workflow of the submission of proposals for Invited Oral Presentations is as follows:

 1. **SAB/OC/SPC** members enter proposals into Indico via their own profiles.
 Proposals consist of a title, a brief description of what